liguori/gh-hackathon-dev/README.md

 		</td>
 		<td>
 		1. Generate a model named Product with Id, Name, Description and Price.<br>
-		2. Generate Razor Pages named Products for Create, Read, Update, and Delete by using scaffold tool for model Product <br>
+		2. Generate Razor Pages for Create, Read, Update, and Delete by using scaffold tool for model Product <br>
 		3. Add EF migration for Product <br>
 		4. Add search to Products page that allows to search by Id and Name <br>
 		</td>